Benjamin Radford: Chase Vault coffins (2017-2019)

-Dyatlov Pass Deaths (2014)
+Dyatlov Pass deaths (2014)

 The 2014 Discovery Channel special Russian Yeti: The Killer Lives explored claims that the Dyatlov group was killed by an enraged Russian yeti.
 Radford wrote an in-depth review of the show for the Doubtful News website on June 1.
 In it, he notes that "Russian Yeti: The Killer Lives begins with the premise that the injuries sustained by the skiers were so grave and extraordinary that could only have been inflicted by an inhumanly strong creature."
 Radford points out that no evidence is offered to support this premise, and that the injuries (such as broken ribs, skull fractures, burnt hands, and a missing tongue) can be accounted for by an avalanche, struggling to start a fire, and post-mortem predation by conventional animals.
 Radford further points out that the only reference to “snowmen” in one of the hikers’ diaries is clearly a joke, never mentioned by any of the others in their private journals.

 Chupacabra (2010)

-An artistic rendition of the creature described in the Chupacabra stories Radford investigated.

 Radford spent five years investigating the mysterious monster el chupacabra, and came to the conclusion that the monster sightings were inspired by the 1995 film Species, and were aided and abetted by faulty eyewitness accounts, lack of forensic knowledge, and mass hysteria.
 His account of the investigation is detailed in his 2011 book Tracking the Chupacabra: The Vampire Beast in Fact, Fiction, and Folklore.
 The investigation included eyewitness interviews, forensic and folkloric research, and "a field expedition to the jungles of Nicaragua" in search of the legendary monster.

 Similar media-inspired monster sightings have been offered to explain for Loch Ness Monster (inspired by scenes depicting a Plesiosaur-like monster in the 1933 King Kong movie) and of the fictional bogey-man Slender Man reported on the talk-radio show Coast to Coast.

 Tracking the Chupacabra was a Finalist for two books awards including Book of the Year.
 According to Outside Magazine, Radford came to the conclusion that the chupacabra "was nothing but a cinematic fever dream."